linode/docs/docs/databases/mariadb/mariadb-setup-debian.md

         quit

-For more information about SQL commands, you might want to check the [SQL Commands](https://mariadb.com/kb/en/sql-commands/) page on the MariaDB Knowledge Base.
+For more information about SQL commands, refer to the [SQL Commands](https://mariadb.com/kb/en/sql-commands/) page on the MariaDB Knowledge Base.
 To view MariaDB's command list from within the client, type:

     \h